jmgarcia83/Singularity-tutorial/README.md

 - [Singularity Hub](https://singularity-hub.org/)!
     - A place to build and host your containers similar to Docker Hub

-Singularity shines for scientific software running in an HPC environent.
+Singularity shines for scientific software running in an HPC environment.
 We will use it for the remainder of the class.

 ## Tutorial steps